-- Priority the Priority Level (see below) of the message; - Origin where within CASA the message came from.
+- Origin where within CASA the message came from.
 This is in the format Task::Tool::Method (one or more of the fields may be missing depending upon the message); - Message the actual text.

 The casalogger GUI has a range of features, which include: